 Assuming the tenant will be staying on post-closing, and depending on your property's size and layout, you might want to market it as both a primary residence and a potential investment property.
 Let the buyer decide how to use it.
 Some buyers who want a home for themselves will not mind purchasing a primary residence with a tenant if they do not plan to move in immediately.

 There are some things sellers can do to make a sale go more smoothly when a tenant is living in the property, regardless of whether the tenant will remain after the sale.
-An uncooperative tenant can truly break a sale, especially if he or she prevents showings or gives the property a sloppy or dirty appearance.
-Keeping the tenant cooperative is of utmost importance.
+An uncooperative tenant can break a sale, especially if he or she prevents showings or gives the property a sloppy or dirty appearance.
+Keeping the tenant cooperative is hugely important.

 If the tenant will be moving out at closing, it also helps to remember that any move is difficult, and that keeping track of showings and neatness is not going to be in the forefront of the tenant’s mind.